 Why Should I Insulate My Steel Building?

 When you have metal building insulation properly installed in your metal building, it can muffle sound from interior equipment or activity as well as exterior noise such as rain, hail, traffic, or heavy machinery.
 Insulation can save energy and, therefore, potentially reduce your energy bills.
 While it’s important to keep the interior temperature comfortable in your building, you should also insulate a steel building to prevent moisture from invading the structure through condensation.
 Condensation becomes a problem when your building’s inside temperature and the temperature outside are significantly different, and the problem doesn’t stop there.

 It’s relatively easy to see some condensation, but you may be missing the real issue.
-Visible condensation occurs on surfaces as water, ice or frost, which you can see on vapor barriers, insulation, cold water pipes, skylights, and cooling ducts.
+Visible condensation occurs on surfaces as water, ice or frost, which you can see on vapor barriers, insulation, cold water pipes, skylights, windows, doors and cooling ducts.
 Concealed condensation is more destructive than visible condensation and harder to address.
 You will have concealed condensation when moisture seeps inside your building and condenses on a surface that has a temperature at or below the dew point.

 As the moisture from condensation accumulates, mold and mildew will begin to grow, which can be a serious health concern for people.
 Rust caused by condensation can be one of the biggest threats to your steel building long-term.
 Your building’s structural integrity can be severely compromised if rust is allowed to form around your building’s connections, metal panels and bolts and screws.

 Clearly it is so important that you insulate your metal buildings, no matter what climate you live in.
 Insulation significantly improves your return on investment for Canadian metal buildings, protects the health of those who use the building, and keeps your buildings in great condition longer.